Jerry Messing: Career

 Messing played Pugsley Addams in the 1998 film Addams Family Reunion, and had a reoccurring role on the short-lived cult NBC dramedy Freaks and Geeks as Gordon Crisp, an optimistic geek with trimethylaminuria.
 He also appeared in five episodes of Even Stevens and two episodes of Mr. Show with Bob and David.
 Messing has not appeared in an acting role since 2003.

 In 2011, Messing appeared in a music video for artist Viennie V, playing a contestant on a dating show.
 As of 2019, the video has over 770,000 views.

-"Fedora Guy" Meme
+"Fedora Guy" meme

 On October 31, 2013, a picture of Messing appeared on Reddit.
 The photo features Messing wearing a trilby and grinning at the camera.
-After being widely disseminated online, Messing was labeled "Fedora Guy" and the picture became synonymous with "neckbeard" and "nice guy" stereotypes, as well as a joke at the expense of atheists.
+After being widely disseminated online, Messing was labeled "Fedora Guy" and the picture became synonymous with "neckbeard" and "nice guy" stereotypes, as well as a joke at the expense of zealous atheists.
 Messing has stated in subsequent interviews that the picture was an outtake for a headshot photoshoot he took when attempting to restart his acting career, after briefly attending Florida International University to study psychology.
 As Messing noted, "I'm certainly not thrilled with the communities the photo has come to represent, but it isn't something I can really do anything about—so I don't let it bother me."